Back Workout For Over 50

 If you have any existing injuries or chronic conditions, it is essential to modify exercises accordingly.
 By making appropriate adjustments or seeking guidance from a fitness professional, you can safely engage in back workouts without exacerbating any pre-existing issues.

-See also Best Workouts For Over 50 Female
+See also Cardio Workouts For Over 50

 Recommended Warm-up Exercises